 What is the difference between local and organic SEO?

-With local SEO, work is done in essentially 3 places:
+With local SEO for lawyers, work is done in essentially 3 places:

 With organic SEO, work is essentially performed in 2 areas:

 How many hours of work will be done on my project on a monthly basis?

 Our budget rate is $200 per hour.
 This means that the number of hours that we will work on your project per month can be calculated by simply dividing your monthly investment by $200.

 Please do note however that we are committed to meeting agreed upon goals.